delawaremathguy/ShoppingList15/README.md

 ### Most Recent Update of 20 November, 2021

-This is the first update of this two-year-old, onging project.
+This is the first update of this two-year-old, on-ging project, for iOS 15.
 Major code-related items that you will find in this project are:

+* Cloud-syncing across devices on the same Apple ID is implemented.
+(Note: *To use this feature, you will need an Apple Developer account, you will need to manage app signing, and you will need to specify your own bundle identifier*.)

-* There is a new dis-ambigulation strategy being used to combine what have been "AddOrModify" views for Items and Locations so that we now have a "Modify" view that performs a live-edit and is presented via a NavigationLink, and an "Add" view that is brought up by a sheet.
-This replaces a previous strategy used that would off-load all of an Item's/Location's editable data into a struct, edit the struct's values, and once the edit is confirmed, either update an existing Item/Location with the new data, or create a new Item with the data.
+* I have separated what were dual-purpose "AddOrModify" views for both Items and Locations so that we now have a "ModifyExisting" view that is presented via a NavigationLink, and an "AddNew" view that is brought up by a sheet.

-* Alerts and sheets more often than not prefer to use a presentation syntax of `.alert(item:)` or `.sheet(item:)`.
-There is an obvious advantage here -- once you "get" the implementation idea -- any one view can use a single `.alert` or `.sheet` modifier that handles any number of possible alerts and sheet, depending on how you set up the (Identifiable) item.
+* Alerts and sheets more often than not prefer to use a presentation syntax of `.alert(item:)` or `.sheet(item:)`, using a slightly newer syntax design.
+There is an obvious advantage here -- once you "get" the implementation idea, that every such item is a little bit of a "model" for an alert or sheet, any one view can use a single `.alert` or `.sheet` modifier that handles any number of possible alerts and sheets, depending on how you set up the (Identifiable) item.
+So the "one alert/sheet per view" restriction of SwiftUI is no longer a concern.

-For earlier, more detailed changes that could possibly be of interest, please consult the **Changelog** at the end of this document.
+* The functionality of what was SearchBarView (by Simon Ng) has now been replaced using the iOS 15 native `.searchable()` view modifier.

+* UI changes:

+  * The "Add New Item/Location" button at the top of the ShoppingList, PurchasedItems, and Locations view have been removed.
+Each screen already has a "+" at the top, right of the screen to add a new shopping item or location.
+  * The "Mark All Items Available" and "Move All Items Off-list" buttons on the shopping list view are now in an HStack (not a VStack), with some animation managing the transition if the "Mark All Items Available" button need not appear.

 ## General App Structure